Wenatchee, Washington

-The city was named for the nearby Wenatchi Indian tribe.
+The city was named for the nearby Wenatchi Native American people.
 The name is a Sahaptin word that means "river which comes [or whose source is] from canyons" or "robe of the rainbow".
 Awenatchela means "people at the source [of a river]".
 The city of Wenatchee shares its name with the Wenatchee River, Lake Wenatchee and the Wenatchee National Forest.

 Wenatchee is referred to as the "Apple Capital of the World" due to the valley's many orchards.
-The city is also sometimes referred to as the "Buckle of the Power Belt of the Great Northwest".
-The "Power Belt of the Great Northwest" is a metaphor for the series of hydroelectric dams on the Columbia River.
+The city is also sometimes referred to as the "Buckle of the Power Belt of the Great Northwest" which is a metaphor for the series of hydroelectric dams on the Columbia River.
 Rock Island Dam is located nearest to the middle of this "belt", and so was labeled the "Buckle".
 This saying is printed at the top of every issue of Wenatchee's newspaper, The Wenatchee World, but is no longer in common use elsewhere.